mazhar-ansari-ardeh/BenchmarkFcns/README.md

 # How to use
 ## Python
 ### Installation
 The library is packaged and available on the PyPI index.
 To install, simply run `pip install benchmarkfcns`.

+### Usage
 After installing, using the library is straightforward and all that is needed is to import the needed functions, construct a matrix of input values and call the function.

-### Usage
 All the functions in the library accept a matrix as input.
 The rows of the matrix represent the data points at which the function should be evaluated and the columns represent the dimensions of data points.
+The code snippet shows how to use the library.

 ```python
 # Import the needed function.